 Where To Use A Low Bench

 Another way a bench can help around the house is when it’s strategically placed as a room divider in an open floor plan that needs a visual border around a seating area.
-Who knew that a simple piece of furniture could be so useful around the house?
+Who knew that a simple piece of furniture could be so helpful around the house?